The information-complete quantum theory

-A new theory should make new predictions or/and motivate new applications.
+A new theory should make new predictions or/and motivate new applications; for new predictions of our theory, see Refs.~\cite{icQFT,gGUT}.
 Of course, previous interpretations of QT are very important for a better understanding of the theory.
 However, no interpretations make new predictions or/and motivate fundamentally new applications.
 Now we argue that our ICQT indeed motivates new applications if we consider its computational power.
-Even though gravity would play certain role in our future understanding of nature, artificial informationally-complete quantum systems are realizable as a quite good approximation.
+Even though gravity would play certain role in our future understanding of nature, artificial information-complete quantum systems are realizable without quantizing gravity.